-- Adopting a DevSecOps approach: The process of incorporating security measures through every phase of the IT process, also known as shift-left.
+- Adopting a DevSecOps approach: A DevSecOps approach is the process of incorporating security measures through every phase of the IT process, also known as shift-left.

 - Finding qualified experts: Security teams play a vital role in application security and finding experts or training security teams already in place is necessary.

 - Lack of a centralized management tool: Without a centralized tool to support development teams, a business will either have extra overhead dealing with each siloed application team, or a lack of insight into reporting for applications.

 Types of Application Security

 |A web application is software that can be accessed via the internet.
 These are usually run and accessed through a web browser, and naturally connect to insecure networks.
 Connecting to an insecure network exposes applications to an array of vulnerabilities and can be detrimental for businesses managing sensitive customer data in these applications.
 Organizations are opting for web application firewalls (WAFs) to provide an additional layer of protection against attacks.

 |Mobile Application Security

 |Smartphones are connected to the internet, not only private networks, which leaves them vulnerable to cyberattacks.
 Many employers have restrictions on ways employees and stakeholders can use company provided smartphone devices to prevent attacks.
 They also implement the use of virtual private networks (VPNs) for employees accessing the network remotely.

 |Application programming interfaces (APIs) are the basis of modern microservice architectures.
 They carry sensitive data that if breached, could result in the disruption of business operations.
 Enterprises today look for API Security specific tools that can help them stay on top of API vulnerabilities.

 |Cloud Native Application Security